 Standing in the shadows of the most massive trees in the world is simply profound.
 These stately trees have weathered a millennium or more of storms, fires, and whatever else nature could throw at them.
 You can practically feel their patience and wisdom surrounding you.

 Get the crew into the car early enough to arrive at the Mariposa Grove of Giant Sequoias by 7:30 a.m., you can drive up to the small parking lot in the Lower Grove.
-Of course, this is easier if you’re staying nearby in either Wawona at the Wawona Hotel (closed for the 2020 season) or a The Redwoods in Yosemite cabin, or in Fish Camp at the Tenaya Lodge at Yosemite.
+Of course, this is easier if you’re staying nearby in either Wawona at the Wawona Hotel or a The Redwoods in Yosemite cabin, or in Fish Camp at the Tenaya Lodge at Yosemite.
 If 7:30 is just too early, you can take the shuttle bus from the welcome station when they are running.
 Alternatively, plan to enjoy the beautiful 2-mile walk along the Washburn Trail from the welcome center to the Lower Grove.

 The Grizzly Giant and California Tunnel Tree are only a mile from the shuttle stop in the Lower Grove.